 The video ends strong with the candidate’s contact details and also links to his other videos–so potential employers can view more of his work before getting in touch.

-This animated video would really stand out in an employer’s inbox.
+This lovingly crafted animation would really stand out in an employer’s inbox.
 It’s bright, colourful and fun, and it covers all points succinctly.
 The candidate covers her education, past experience, special skills, and also some of her personal interests.

 Pay close attention to the script when watching it.
 A great script, like this one, can really intrigue potential employers and make them want to find out more.

 You may think that making a comedic resume video is a little bit risky, and perhaps it is.
 But, after trawling through applicant after applicant, a recruiter might really appreciate some light humour to break up their day.
 Plus, it’s one way to get them to remember you!

 This candidate does a great job of mixing humour with the facts that every employer wants to know.